Heredity is not destiny.

 I will repeat that heredity is not destiny.
 You are more than your genetics.
 It’s important to note that it’s tough to stick to an exercise regimen that you hate, so you need to work with what you have to feel good.
 Positive reinforcement also comes from exercising in your weak areas, because you have nowhere to go but up.
 While you won’t have the genes to be competitive in your weak areas, you can see that you get a lot better when competing with your former self.

 Work on both strengths and weaknesses, and see the new you as someone better than the old one, genetics be damned.

 James S. Fell, MBA, is a certified strength and conditioning specialist with the National Strength and Conditioning Association.
 His syndicated column “In-Your-Face Fitness” for the Chicago Tribune runs in dozens of major newspapers across the U.S., and he also interviews well-known celebrities about their fitness regimens for the Los Angeles Times.
-Fell is also the senior fitness columnist for AskMen.com.
+Fell is also the senior fitness columnist for AskMen.com and TIME magazine.
 Based in Calgary, he is an avid runner, cyclist and weightlifter, and wishes he had more opportunities to go downhill skiing with his wife and two children.
-You can look for his first book out in early 2014.
+His new book, Lose It Right: A Brutally Honest 3-Stage Program to Help You Get Fit and Lose Weight Without Losing Your Mind, is available now.
 Visit his site for a free metabolism report.